-- MAG researchers Liming and Stephen won a feasibility study grant from the UK Connected Everything Network.
+- MAG researchers Liming Xu and Stephen Mak won a feasibility study grant from the UK Connected Everything Network.
 Our new project, AgentChat, will explore the feasibility of enabling freight co-loading using agent-based technology.
 Although the idea of freight co-loading has been around since sometime, its implementation has been challenging due to information asymmetry and difficulties involved in manual orchestration: co-located or close suppliers do not know whether they are sending items to similar locations around the same times unless someone tells them.
 Third-party mediation only works if sufficient agents sign up, and retailers or logistic providers incur transaction costs for orchestration.
 Our approach will explore how distributed, automated solutions can tackle this problem and what information infrastructures need to be in place for it to be adopted.

 - Many congratulations to Edward and Stephen who won first prize in the Aviva Data Science Hackathon organised by the Cambridge University Data Science Society!

 - Xiang and Yasmin will be presenting our paper in the IEEE Metrology for Industry 4.0 and IoT conference taking place in Rome in June 2020.
 The paper details the development of a Bayesian Autoencoder for detecting drift in industrial sensor data-based prediction.

 - Welcome to Dr Jie Zhang, who joins us from Greenwich University to work on the Supply Chain Digital Twin project.

 - Edward discussed his research at the Indonesian Current Affair Discussion held in Lady Margaret Hall, Oxford, exploring the philosophical idea of a virtual twin and how it is related to Digital Twins of today.

 - Welcome to MAG 2020!
 After the Christmas break, we had a great start to the new year.